yasiruranathunga/weatherapp-Backend/README.md

 # Configuration:

 Set up a Render account and create a new web service.

 Configure environment variables such as MONGODB_URI in the Render dashboard.
-Deployment:
+Deployment

 Connect the Render service to your GitHub repository.

 Trigger automatic deployments whenever changes are pushed to the main branch.

-Continuous Integration/Continuous Deployment (CI/CD):
+Continuous Integration/Continuous Deployment (CI/CD)

 Utilize Render's built-in CI/CD pipeline to automate the deployment process.
 Ensure that the application is automatically deployed and updated whenever changes are made to the repository.
-Monitoring and Maintenance:

-Monitor the application's performance and health using Render's dashboard and logging features.
-Perform regular maintenance and updates to ensure the security and stability of the deployed application.